 What do you think was the key idea the campaign was trying to drive home?

+Did this campaign inspire any of your work?
 What are your takeaways from the campaign?

 Every piece of work which inspires you, influences you in some way.
 Whether it directly inspired any of our work or not I can’t say.
 However, it did change the conversations within the meeting rooms and during brainstorming sessions.
 We are more responsible when it comes to the portrayal of women in our work.